aschimmo/Erdos2025_LeadExposure/README.md

 KNN: A strictly nearest neighbor regression method, which isolates the contribution of knowledge about the overall neighborhood.
 Has the benefit of being easy to interpret and provides a nice way of analizing the spatial regions where nearest neighbors struggles to accuractely predict lead pipes within the city.

-Tree algorithm: Can be used to aid in pipe material classification, and also allows us to assign different weights for classification.
-Hyperparameter optimization of these classification weights might aid in mitigating systematic biases in our data.

 ## Results
 See a strong correlation between build year and likelihood of lead.
 Useful for extending the service line inventory's scope, but not necessarily the most accurate (see metrics).